ecurtin2/blog/content/cv.md

 *   Created a fully automated machine learning model refit pipeline on Kubernetes with Argo.
 The pipeline transforms over a Terabyte of raw data and results in a production-ready model library being trained on new data and published daily.
-This prevents about $7M loss annualized.
+This prevents about $14M loss annualized.
 *   Scaled data transformation and analysis using Spark, Kubernetes and vendor platforms.
 The pipeline autoscales infrastructure on-demand and achieves >= 90% resource utilization while active and almost none during downtime.
 *   Optimized model performance using hyperparameter tuning (hyperopt) and objective weighting.
 *   Created CI/CD for the model training pipeline, enabling continuous iterative improvement.
+The pipeline is deployed using the GitOps pattern and can be upgraded or rolled back in seconds.
 *   Worked closely with business and platform partners facilitate daily model deployment.